reflex-dev/reflex-web/docs/datatable-tutorial/add_styling.md

 By default there is a `vertical_border` between the columns, we can turn it off by setting this prop to `False`.
 We can define how many columns a user can select at a time by setting the `column_select` prop.
 It can take values of `"none", "single", "multi"`.

 We can allow `overscroll_x`, which allows users to scroll past the limit of the actual horizontal content.
 There is an equivalent `overscroll_y`.

+Check out [these docs](https://reflex.dev/docs/library/datadisplay/dataeditor/) for more information on these props.

 ```python demo
 rx.data_editor(